 When you obtain spam reports, you have the ability to forewarn your system administrators of any future threats.
 The goal should always be to stay on top of issues and learn about trends early on in order to tighten up any security flaws that may be in place.
 When system administrators are aware of spam, it will be easier to control issues.

 Once a system administrator is aware of spam, they can work to control it.
 This may include monitoring mail server logs, implementing checks, identifying the validity of sender addresses, and potentially providing filters for individual users.

 Ultimately, it comes down to needing to deal with spammers promptly.
 Some people don’t realize that they are spamming, while there are others that are completely uneducated will and will spam regardless of how many times they are told not to.
 When spamming is done on the inside, they need to be terminated immediately, though the only way for this to happen is to let system administrators know what is going on so that threats can be dealt with as quickly as possible.

-If you are ready to start identifying network abuse at the source and are looking for an efficient plan to organize and utilize spam reports, click here to get started with a 30 day free trial.
+If you are ready to start identifying network abuse at the source and are looking for an efficient plan to organize and utilize spam reports, talk to our team to see what AbuseHQ could do for your organization.